School + Teacher Programs

-Guided Museum tours are led by trained docents and feature works from the permanent collection and special exhibitions on view.
+Trained docents will join your digital space to share from the permanent collection and special exhibitions on view.

-Led by trained docents and teaching artists, students explore works of art in the galleries and create their own works of art using media and techniques discussed during their tour.
+Led by trained docents and teaching artists, students explore works of art and create their own works of art using media and techniques discussed during their tour.
 All art supplies are provided.

 Community Art Night

 Ignite the creative spark in your students, parents and educators during this fun, fair-like evening designed to build a positive and unified school community.
 Fun for all ages and artistic abilities.

 The Crocker's Art Ark, a mobile art education center designed for students in pre-K through 8th grades, brings original works of art and activities to schools throughout the region.

 Students learn about the Crocker’s permanent collection through an interactive, hands-on art project taught in the school classroom.

 Designed to bring high-quality art education experiences to 2 – 12 classrooms, particularly to those unable to tour the Museum.

 Teacher Resources & Lesson Plans